KannonZenetism/zenetism-field-physics/zenetism/mpx/prayer-as-attunement.md

 Prayer does not suspend manifestation.

-Prayer may help the incarnate being participate more truthfully within what manifestation has made possible.
+Prayer may help the incarnate being participate more veraciously within what manifestation has made possible.

 ---